Remi-C/matching_and_labelling_for_social_science/docs/README.md

 ###### Reference File

 We have also provided a baseline json file, reference.json, which all data inputs are compared to when they are read in.
 It includes the basic information required for the application, and thus allows for additional and varied types of information.

 #### Data output

+The application allows for researchers to output user selection data to their database or to local files.

 #### Processing data
 #### Displaying data
 #### Interaction